 Few disciplines are more impacted by “big data” than economics—a field with demand for analysts who not only have the sophisticated skills necessary to examine large datasets but also have the ability to write their own algorithms and software tools to do so.
 The computer science + economics curriculum produces students who can develop both skill sets by providing them with the opportunity to learn a variety of economic analytical skills, both theoretical and empirical, as well as computational skills.

-The combination of coursework is not intended to provide economics student with computer science skills, nor to provide computer science students with an economics background, but instead, to offer students with an integrated program where their knowledge in both curriculums will be complimentary and intertwined.
-The computer science curriculum fits well with economics, especially within some of the major fields, including econometrics, financial economics, industrial organization, and mathematical economics.
+The combination of coursework does more than simply produce economics students with computer science skills or computer science students with an economics background.
+Instead, it offers students an integrated program developing complementary and intertwined knowledge in both curricula.
+The computer science curriculum fits well with economics, especially within major fields such as econometrics, financial economics, industrial organization, and mathematical economics.

 The CS+ECON is a rigorous degree, requiring the program to be selective.
 New incoming students should be prepared for challenging courses within Computer Science, Economics, and Mathematics.
 Throughout this degree, students are expected to build their programming ability as well as quantitative methods and critical and analytical skills.
 The GPA and Grades required to continue into the CS+ECON program are set at a high level as both Computer Science and Economics degrees are challenging, so students must be able to perform academically at a high level to manage the combination of both programs.

 Please visit the LAS Website for information on the current CS + ECON declaration criteria.
 The LAS College Office oversees the application process for this program.
 All requirements must be completed and displaying on your DARS correctly prior to transferring.